5iggi/piholemanager/README.md

 ### Features

 - Native Pi-hole installation on LoxBerry
+- Existing local Pi-hole installations are detected and can be managed
 - Pi-hole v6 and pihole-FTL support
 - Web port detection and configuration
 - Password handling for the Pi-hole web interface